 There are many options in choosing breast implants for breast augmentation.
 A new option has recently been added to the mix: the IDEAL Implant®.
 This structured saline implant offers the peace of mind of saline with the more natural feel that you would normally get with a silicone implant.

-You Have Many Breast Implant Options
+Breast Implant Options

 The outside can be smooth or have varying degrees of roughness or texture.
 The implants can be partially filled, completely filled, or overfilled.
 They can have different width-to-height ratios or different types and degrees of projection.
-The gel can be very soft, medium or firm.
+The gel can be very soft, medium, or firm.
 The implants can be completely round or have a shape with various dimensions of height, width and projection.

-The two largest general categories for implants are saline-filled and silicone gel-filled.
-The silicone gel implants tend to be softer and more natural but can have silent ruptures.
+Silicone gel implants tend to be softer and more natural-looking but can have silent ruptures.
 A silent rupture is when the implant breaks, but you really can’t tell that it is broken just by looking at or feeling the implant.
-This has led to the FDA recommendation to perform MRI scans 3 years after placing the implants and every 2 years thereafter.
+This has led the FDA to recommend MRI scans 5 to 6 years after placing the implants and every 2 to 3 years thereafter.